PietroPasotti/relation-wrapper/README.md

     )
 )

-# Now we can use the template in combination with the EndpointWrapper:
+# Now we can use the template in combination with the Endpoint:

 from ops import CharmBase
-from endpoint_wrapper import EndpointWrapper, ValidationError
+from endpoint_wrapper import Endpoint, ValidationError

 class MyCharm(CharmBase):
     META = {'requires': {'foo': {'interface': 'bar'}}}

     def __init__(self, *args):
         super().__init__(*args)
-        self.foo = EndpointWrapper(
+        self.foo = Endpoint(
             self, 'foo',
             template=template,
             # we can omit `role` and it will be guessed from META, but if we do